ChristopheHvd/agent_commercial/README.md

    Classifies email intent (reservation, modification, invoice, incomplete info, follow-up, other).

 7. **Tool: AGENT_CLIENT_MANAGEMENT**
-   Retrieves client details or updates client records based on the email address.
+   Retrieves or updates client details based on the email address.

 8. **Tool: AGENT_ROOMS_MANAGEMENT**
    Finds available meeting rooms based on date, time range, and number of participants.

 9. **Tool: AGENT_CLIENT_RESERVATION**
-   Creates or updates reservations with provided details and status.
+   Creates or updates reservations with provided details, including action parameter to specify intent.

+10. **Tool: WORKFLOW_GENERATE_DOCUMENTS**
+    Generates **quotes or invoices** for reservations and returns their URLs.

-10. **Think Tool**
+11. **Think Tool**
     Allows the agent to reason, step back, and decide on missing information or next actions.

-11. **Edit Fields**
+12. **Edit Fields**
     Formats the final output fields as required by downstream processes.

 ---